pnp/graph-connectors-samples/CONTRIBUTING.md

   git checkout -b my-api main
   ```

-* Ensure your fork is updated and not behind the upstream **graph-connectors-samples** repo.
+* Ensure your fork is updated and not behind the upstream **copilot-connectors-samples** repo.
 Refer to these resources for more information on syncing your repo:
   * [GitHub Help: Syncing a Fork](https://help.github.com/articles/syncing-a-fork/)
   * [Keep Your Forked Git Repo Updated with Changes from the Original Upstream Repo](http://www.andrewconnell.com/blog/keep-your-forked-git-repo-updated-with-changes-from-the-original-upstream-repo)
   * For a quick cheat sheet: